boxledev/sonos-controller/README.md

-# sonos-controller
+## Sonos controller skill
 A simple mycroft skill to control sonos speakers
 ## Description
 Uses the SoCo library to control sonos speakers